 The PA needs just one standard 13A socket.

 A minimum area of 12 by 10 feet for the musicians (ideally on a stage), with approx 6 feet clear behind us.

 This is an ideal situation, get in touch and discuss what you have available.

 The first thing to do is get in touch by email or telephone.
 We can discuss your event without obligation.
 We have experience of playing at many different events so this discussion is important.

 After the discussion, if you wish to proceed, we’ll confirm the date, our availability and that of a caller.

 At that point we’ll send you a formal quote and a contract.
 You will need to read and sign the contract and then return it with a 10% deposit.

 When a booking is confirmed we ask for a 10% deposit.
-This can be paid by cheque or a bank transfer.
+This can be paid by cheque, Paypal (avoided if possible) or a bank transfer.